MeetehS/meditor/README.md

 # meditor
-a markdown editor based on react, redux
+a markdown editor, use react, redux